Adeola Olubamiji: Awards and recognition

-She was recognized in 2017 as 5th of the 150 Black women making Canada better, commemorating the 150th celebration of Canada.
+In 2017, CBC named her on a list of 150 Black women making Canada better, commemorating the 150th celebration of Canada.

 In 2019, she was named one of the 10 L'Oréal Paris Women of Worth Honoree Canada.

 In 2019, she was named as one of 27 Influential Women in Manufacturing Honoree in the USA.

 In 2020, Olubamiji was awarded as one of 130 STEP Ahead Honoree and female manufacturing leaders by the Manufacturing Institute, USA.

-She was selected as an awardee of Top 100 Canada’s Most Powerful Women in 2020, under the Life Science and Technology category.
+She was selected as an awardee of Top 100 Canada's Most Powerful Women in 2020, under the Life Science and Technology category.